Improper Neutralization of Special Elements in Output Used by a Downstream Component ('Injection')

 Description

-Software has certain assumptions about what constitutes data and control respectively.
+Software or other automated logic has certain assumptions about what constitutes data and control respectively.
 It is the lack of verification of these assumptions for user-controlled input that leads to injection problems.
 Injection problems encompass a wide variety of issues -- all mitigated in very different ways and usually attempted in order to alter the control flow of the process.
-For this reason, the most effective way to discuss these weaknesses is to note the distinct features which classify them as injection weaknesses.
+For this reason, the most effective way to discuss these weaknesses is to note the distinct features that classify them as injection weaknesses.
 The most important issue to note is that all injection problems share one thing in common -- i.e., they allow for the injection of control plane data into the user-controlled data plane.
 This means that the execution of the process may be altered by sending code in through legitimate data channels, using no other mechanism.
 While buffer overflows, and many other flaws, involve the use of some further issue to gain execution, injection problems need only for the data to be parsed.
-The most classic instantiations of this category of weakness are SQL injection and format string vulnerabilities.

 See Also